poladinesh/poladinesh.github.io/CKS.md

 kubectl get csr jane -o yaml -> view approved certificate kubectl deny csr agent-smith -> deny csr kubectl delete csr agent-smith -> delete csr

+Note: the CSR K8s object should include the the csr in base64 encoded format Also, once the csr is approved, the approved certificate is in the form of base64 encoded certificate in the command output (kubectl get csr jane -o yaml)

 Kube Config: context is the combination of user and cluster name.
 Each config file has a default context in the name of current-context